This post contains affiliate links. If you click & make a purchase, I receive a commission! Thanks! Questions? View my full disclosure.

 First Attempted Transcontinental Drives

 1901 – Alexander Winton, founder of the Winton Motor Carriage Company, made the second attempt to drive across the country in a car.
 He started from the west in order to complete the hardest part of the journey first.
-He left from San Francisco and just 10 days and 530 miles later his car was hopelessly stuck in a sand drift and he abandoned the attempt.
-Afterwards Mr. Winton said, “A Winton motor carriage cannot be expected to work a miracle.”
+He left from San Francisco.
+Just 10 days and 530 miles later, his car was hopelessly stuck in a sand drift and he abandoned the attempt.
+Afterward Mr. Winton said, “A Winton motor carriage cannot be expected to work a miracle.”

 1903 – Dr. Horatio Nelson Jackson left San Francisco in May 1903, heading for New York.
 Despite many obstacles along the way, he was the first to complete a transcontinental drive across America.